 - Talia Ringer, Nathaniel Yazdani, John Leo, and Dan Grossman.
 Adapting Proof Automation to Adapt Proofs.
 CPP 2018.

 - Talia Ringer, Dan Grossman, Daniel Schwartz-Narbonne, and Serdar Tasiran.
 A Solver-Aided Language for Test Input Generation.
 OOPSLA 2017.

 - Talia Ringer, Dan Grossman, and Franziska Roesner.
 AUDACIOUS: User-Driven Access Control with Unmodified Operating Systems.
 CCS 2016.

 - Dylan Zhang, Emily First, and Talia Ringer.
 Getting More out of Large Language Models for Proofs.
 AITP 2023.

 - Hannah Leung, Talia Ringer, and Christopher Fletcher.
 Towards Formally Verified Path ORAM in Coq.
 CoqPL 2023.

 - Seth Poulsen, Matthew West, and Talia Ringer.
 Autogenerating Natural Language Proofs for Proof Education.
 The Coq Workshop 2022.

 - Audrey Seo*, Chris Lam*, Dan Grossman, and Talia Ringer.
-Correct Compilation of Proofs About Embedded Programs.
+Correctly Compiling Proofs About Programs Without Proving Compilers Correct.
 Under Submission.
 2023.